 Tong & Vooren's (1972) study in the late 1960s, involved both authors ageing whole tarakihi otolith samples independently, mostly without repeated readings.
 To investigate a comparison of readings, the authors each aged five subsets of otoliths, and with well-defined criteria for interpretation of the zones after initial readings, attained favourable agreement in second readings, ranging from 72-93%.

 Although subsequent studies (Vooren & Tong 1973, Vooren 1973a, 1973b, Vooren 1975, 1977, Annala et al. 1990) usually referred to following the same ageing procedures as described by Tong & Vooren (1972), it remains unclear whether more than one reader was used consistently throughout the sample collections, whether repeated readings were made, and whether disagreements were resolved.
 This is the same situation for thousands of tarakihi otolith samples collected during the early 1970s in a New Zealand wide multilevel clustered sampling design initiated for age sampling at market for a range of inshore species (West 1978).

-Stevenson & Horn (2004) found the interpretation of the zonation patterns in whole and bake and embedded tarakihi otoliths relatively straightforward when ageing 1137 fish sampled from four west coast South Island trawl surveys.
+Stevenson & Horn (2004) found the interpretation of the zonation patterns in whole and baked and embedded tarakihi otoliths relatively straightforward when ageing 1137 fish sampled from four west coast South Island trawl surveys.
 A primary reader read the entire otolith collection once, with the primary and a secondary reader used in re-ageing 11% of the collection to assess within- and between-reader variability and estimate reader precision.
 The readers had no knowledge of fish length or sex at the time of reading.
 Identical ageing procedures involving the same two readers were used in ageing 260 west coast South Island trawl survey and 1030 market sample tarakihi otoliths in 2004-05 (Manning et al. 2008).

 A NIWA in-house ageing workshop was held in February 2010 to improve between-reader agreement levels in ageing year-round collections of baked and embedded tarakihi otoliths sampled in 2007-08 from TAR 1.
-Recommendations were made for subsequent year-round collections from TAR 2 and TAR 3 in 2009-10 and 2010-11, where two readers were used to age thin otolith sections (Beentjes 2011, Parker & Fu 2011, Beenties et al. 2012).
+Recommendations were made for subsequent year-round collections from TAR 1, TAR 2 and TAR 3 in 2009-10 and 2010-11, where two readers were used to age thin otolith sections (Beentjes 2011, Parker & Fu 2011, Beentjes et al. 2012, McKenzie et al. 2015).
 Each reading was made independently without prior knowledge of counts obtained by other readers or of the fish length, with only the collection date given.
 Where both readers agreed, the age of the fish was accepted.
 Where disagreement occurred, the otolith was jointly reread using images of otoliths projected onto a video screen, with a third experienced otolith reader present to determine the likely source of error and the likely correct reading.
 If no consensus could be reached (most often because the otolith was unreadable), the otolith was discarded from the dataset; less than 1% of samples were discarded.
-Following this ageing procedure, and using the same experienced readers, produced a noticeable improvement in betweenreader agreement levels and consistency in catch-at-age results, the latter point, most apparent for female tarakihi showing the progression of strong and weak year classes over successive years (Beenties et al. 2012) (Figures 6 and 7).
+Following this ageing procedure, and using the same experienced readers, produced a noticeable improvement in between-reader agreement levels and consistency in catch-at-age results, the latter point, most apparent in the progression of strong and weak year classes over successive years for female tarakihi (Beentjes et al. 2012) (Figures 6 and 7).
+However, despite this good agreement, the recent finding suggests that all samples had been under-aged by one year.
 The between-year inconsistency in catch-at-age for male tarakihi may indicate smaller fish recruiting into the fishery, either through growth or migration, spatial movement of fishing effort, or the influence of the temporal distribution of sampling and how sample stratification is undertaken during analysis (Beentjes et al. 2012).
 Reviewing all reader disagreements is seen as a fundamental step in determining an accurate estimate of the final agreed age for tarakihi.